Nate Dogg: Solo career

 Nate Dogg debuted on Dr. Dre's first solo album, The Chronic, in 1992.
 Nate's trademark singing, complementing the new gangsta rap sound G-funk, was well received by critics.
 He signed to Dr. Dre's label, Death Row Records, in 1993.
 Nate Dogg also featured on Snoop Dogg's debut solo album, Doggystyle, in 1993, his singing prominent on the track "Ain't No Fun (If the Homies Can't Have None)".

-In 1994, Nate Dogg cowrote his duet with Warren G, the single "Regulate".
-Nate was also featured on 2Pac releases, including his group's Thug Life: Volume 1, also released in 1994.
-In July 1998, amid his departure from Death Row Records, the label released his double album, delayed about two years, G-Funk Classics, Vol. 1 & 2.
+In 1994, Nate Dogg co-wrote his duet with Warren G, the single "Regulate".
+That same year, Nate also featured on "How Long Will They Mourn Me?" from Thug Life's album Thug Life, Volume I. In July 1998, amid his departure from Death Row, the label released his double album, delayed about two years, G-Funk Classics, Vol. 1 & 2.
 In 2001, his Elektra Records follow-up, Music & Me, peaked at No. 3 on the Billboard Top R&B/Hip-Hop Albums chart.
 He also had an eponymous album that saw unauthorized release in 2003.

-Collaborations

 Nate Dogg was often sought to sing on other artists' tracks, usually to sing the hook.
 As a featured artist, he charted 16 times on the Billboard Hot 100, and in 2003 reached No. 1 via 50 Cent's "21 Questions".

-Otherwise, his successful collaborations are numerous, including 2Pac's "All Bout U", Dr. Dre's "The Next Episode", Westside Connection's "Gangsta Nation", Mos Def's "Oh No", Fabolous' "Can't Deny It", Ludacris's "Area Codes", Kurupt's "Behind the Walls", Mark Ronson's "Ooh Wee", Houston's "I Like That", Eminem's "'Till I Collapse", "Never Enough" and "Shake That", and Mobb Deep's "Have a Party".
+Otherwise, his successful collaborations are numerous, including 2Pac's "All Bout U", Dr. Dre's "The Next Episode", Westside Connection's "Gangsta Nation", Mos Def's "Oh No", Fabolous' "Can't Deny It", Ludacris' "Area Codes", Kurupt's "Behind the Walls", Mark Ronson's "Ooh Wee", Houston's "I Like That", Eminem's "'Till I Collapse", "Never Enough", and "Shake That", and Mobb Deep's "Have a Party".

 Further, in 2002, appearing on television, Nate Dogg was on a celebrity episode of Weakest Link, where, finally eliminated by Xzibit and Young MC, he was among the final three.

 Artistry

-Hale was known for his deep, melodic vocals, with his music often described as a mix between hip hop and R&B, and his vocal range between tenor and baritone.
-Hale himself considered his voice and style to be mostly influenced by the gospel music he performed in the church choir as a child, though he also grew up listening to soul and cited Marvin Gaye, Stevie Wonder and Maurice White of Earth, Wind & Fire as some of his biggest musical influences.
+Hale was known for his deep, melodic vocals, with his music often described as a mix between R&B and hip-hop, and his vocal range between tenor and baritone.
+Hale himself considered his voice and style to be mostly influenced by the gospel music he performed in the church choir as a child, though he also grew up listening to soul and cited Marvin Gaye, Stevie Wonder, and Maurice White of Earth, Wind & Fire as some of his biggest musical influences.

-He's considered to be the inventor of "gangsta singing", a singing style that consisted in the blend of R&B/soul vocals with gangsta rap lyrics.
+He is considered to be the inventor of "gangsta singing", a singing style that consisted in the blend of R&B and soul vocals with gangsta rap lyrics.
 The style was heavily influential to urban culture, with major R&B artists like R. Kelly and Chris Brown later using it.